mesosphere/marathon/src/main/resources/assets/README.md

 If you want to add a new npm package to 'node_modules':

-1. Edit the dependencies section in package.json and add your new package.

-2. Install the new package
+1. Install the new package

+        npm install [your package] --save
+    will install and save to dependencies in package.json and

-	npm install [your package]
+        npm install [your package] --save-dev
+    will add it to devDependencies.

-3. Create a synced npm-shrinkwrap.json
+2. Create a synced npm-shrinkwrap.json

         npm shrinkwrap

-4. Commit to repository
+3. Commit to repository

 #### Development Setup (Sublime Text)